davxy/jam-stuff/README.md

 especially when tied to fuzzing.
 At that point, just open a PR or an issue.

 This is not about laziness.
-Hand-holding and 24H support is simply not my job, and time is finite -- PolkaJAM needs love too.
+Hand-holding and 24H support is simply not my job, and time is finite.
 A bit of filtering is what keeps things sustainable for everyone.

 That said, **conversations that end up clarifying ambiguities or revealing bugs in the PolkaJAM implementation are welcome and encouraged** :-)